devnulli/TelegramBotApi.NET/README.md

 [Issues and Bugs](https://github.com/devnulli/TelegramBotApi.NET/issues)

 ## The easiest case
 Although the library intends to cover all of Telegrams Bot API, and complex usecases, the most simple Bot would look like this:

 ![easiest case](https://github.com/devnulli/TelegramBotApi.NET/raw/master/other%20Resources/easiest%20case.PNG)

-## Tutorial
-The tutorial takes you from creating a simple bot to the more complex cases:
---> TODO and coming some day lol